mpharrigan/mixtape/docs/tutorial.rst

        Sometimes you'll have many different length-ed trajectories and this histogram will be interesting.
 All of our trajectories are 500 ns though.

+   **Important:** For your own projects, you *will* have to modify this short script (``gather-metadata.py``).
+Make sure you set ``step_ps`` to the length of each frame (in picoseconds).
+From the fs-peptide description on figshare, we can read that frames were saved every 50ps.
+Note that the example script uses ``NumberedRunsParser`` because our trajectories are all numbered with integers.
+You can use the ``msmbuilder.io.GenericParser`` for more control (it uses regular expressions).

    The plot script contains several example functions of computing statistics on your dataset including aggregate length.
 It will also generate an ``html``